-Back home in Ukraine, buckwheat is commonly served as a porridge referred to as kasha.
-In fact, any grain that is cooked in water and served with butter is called kasha by Ukrainians and Russians.
-This wholesome, oatmeal-like dish can be served savory or sweet and is typically paired with a vegetable and a protein.
+Growing up in Ukraine, buckwheat was commonly served as a porridge referred to as kasha.
+In fact, any grain cooked in water and served with butter is often called kasha in Eastern Europe and Russia.
+This wholesome, oatmeal-like dish was often served savory or sweet and was typically paired with a vegetable and a protein in our childhood meals.

-In my interpretation of a savory kasha, I dress it up by adding in some mushrooms and fresh herbs for a well-rounded, nutritious meal.
+In this interpretation of a savory buckwheat kasha, we dress it up by adding in mushrooms and fresh herbs for a well-rounded, nutritious meal.
 Consider it a healthier, but just as delicious, alternative to mushroom risotto!